 As the beating heart of our continent-wide transportation industry, big trucks require care, repair, and skilled maintenance.
 The Heavy Duty Truck Technology diploma prepares you for one of BC’s most in-demand trades, and is different from other programs in several important ways.

 First, the curriculum is endorsed by major manufacturers due to the strong ties between BCIT and industry.
 Second, management and leadership training is featured in the curriculum so that graduates are not just job-ready, but promotion-ready.
 And third, the diploma provides more time per topic than other truck technology courses, surpassing Red Seal requirements and getting students credit for their first three levels of a full-time apprenticeship.

 Construction electricians ensure that power systems are properly installed in buildings, but it’s an industrial electrician’s job is to understand and repair the increasingly-sophisticated equipment used in a wide range of worksites.

-In the four-year Industrial Electrician Apprenticeship program, you’ll spend just 10 months in the classroom—the rest of your time is spent out in the real world, achieving your ITA certification and Red Seal.
+In the four-year Industrial Electrician Apprenticeship program, you’ll spend just 10 months learning the skills and theory — the rest of your time is spent out in the real world, achieving your ITA certification and Red Seal.
 The Electrical Foundation program is shorter, and takes you on several industry tours so you can see if this is the right field for you.

 All the machines and devices you use on a daily basis are made up of individual parts, specifically designed and built to work together.
 Machinists produce those parts utilizing powerful tools; computer-controlled systems; and a keen understanding of metallurgy, mathematics, and mechanical drawing.